git-minghong/FundResearch/README.md

 # FundResearch
-A project for data collecting . processing and analysising
+This is a project for chinese funds including data collecting . processing and analysising.